 Having a great resume is just the beginning.
 You need to back it up with strong technicals to break into investment banking.

 The better your resume, such as the more finance experiences you have, the harder the interview technical questions you’ll get.
 This is especially the case if you’re looking to break into the elite boutiques.
 They tend to be a lot more technical than the bulge bracket banks.
-If you would like to learn technicals for investment banking interviews, we highly recommend you to check out the online finance course.
+If you would like to learn technicals for investment banking interviews, we highly recommend you to take this course.
 It’s taught by a former Goldman Sachs investment banking analyst who worked in both large cap private equity and long short equity hedge fund.

 About 10X EBITDA